daniel-j-h/lysa/README.md

 ```
 git clone https://github.com/learnmath/lysa.git -b develop
 cd lysa/book
-./build
+make
 ```

-The build script is not dangerous, you can look at it if you want.
+The makefile is not dangerous, you can look at it if you want.
 It builds the book, and generates it into a file called `lysa.pdf` in the `book/` directory.
 If you have a slow computer, it might take about 30 seconds or so to build.
 On a fast computer, it will take less than a second.
 We don't include the